fyziktom/VirtualEconomyFramework/README.md

 -	TestNeblio – testing utility for integration tests.
 -	VEconomy – ASP.NET application to be shaped to your app or used as it is.
 -	VEDrivers – digital twins and other drivers for economy-based applications.
+-	VEGameDrivers - drivers for connecting games and blockchain
 -	VENodeExecutor – runs node-red as a service.
 -	VEQTWalletExecutor – runs QT Wallet as a service.
 -	VEUsersUtility – utility to create first admin user in Db